-Special Notice - I will no longer mod any 3 series maggie unless the owner can drop off and pick up.
-They are too heavy and delicate after the mod to be safely shipped in the stock packaging, and I do them so rarely finding an alternative is not cost effective.
+Special Notice - I will no longer mod the 2.7 maggie unless the owner can drop off and pick up.
+They are too heavy after the mod to be safely shipped in the stock packaging, and I do them so rarely finding an alternative is not cost effective.
 I will also no longer mod any 2 series with ribbon, 3 series, 20 series or tympani maggie period.
 Don't even ask.
-I did them to see if I could, and I could.
+I did the 20's and tymps to see if I could, and I could.
 I will post the DIY info one day for them if time allows.
 As for the 3... it's just too damn big and heavy, I'm getting too old, the ribbons are a PITA and frankly, you don't need a speaker that big.
 The 1.6 modded properly is enough for anyone.

 On other fronts, the events of the past few years have not gone addressed publicly by me because I no longer post online.
 However I keep getting emails from people asking why that is and more importantly, what the changes Magnepan has made to their product means to them.
 To resolve this I have written a page which can be viewed here and I strongly advise you to read it.

 Welcome!
 This site is dedicated to helping you get the most from your pair of Magnepan loudspeakers, and in fact turn them into speakers capable of competeing with (and beating) virtually anything out there.
 We can mod every main production model so if you do not see yours on the price list, write us for information.
 We can probably do it and we offer discounts for the first of each model done.